joeyates/imap-backup/README.md

 There are two types of backups:

-* Backup - progressively save a local copy of all emails,
+* Backup (the default) - progressively saves a local copy of all emails,
 * Mirror - adds and deletes emails from the local copy to keep it up to date with the account.

 # What You Can Do with a Backup